 The Lincoln County project would qualify for the Modified Accelerated Cost Recovery System (MACRS) depreciation tax treatment.
 For the boiler and fuel handling portion of the project, which typically represents 55 percent or more of total project cost, the depreciation time period is over just 5 years.
-The MACRS depreciation schedules are used in the following analyses of financial feasibility.
+The MACRS depreciation schedules are used in this analysis.

-Also, the Stimulus Bill and subsequent action by Congress extended "bonus depreciation" for projects such as this through 2012.
+Also, the Stimulus Bill extended "bonus depreciation" for projects such as this through 2010.
 The bonus depreciation allows 50 percent of the total project cost to be depreciated in the first year of service in addition to the typical first year depreciation on the remainder.
-Since current bonus depreciation features require completion by the end of 2012 for full value, this feature will not be incorporated in the financial analysis.
+Though it would appear likely that bonus depreciation would be extended again, and bills have been introduced in Congress to do just that, the benefits of that treatment are not included in the analysis.